ZSKYC/HelioX20/Installation/LinuxFastboot.md

 **Step 1**: Make sure you have downloaded all "Normal Images" to your Linux host machine

-In order to prodeed with these installation instructions, you will need to download all necessary files/images onto your Linux host machine.
+In order to proceed with these installation instructions, you will need to download all necessary files/images onto your Linux host machine.

 Please visit the [Downloads Page](../Downloads/README.md) for a list of available MediaTek X20 operating systems.